anewholm/backendlocalization/README.md

 ## Installation

-You can install the plugin using gitlab acorn.
+You can install the plugin using gitlab acornassociated.

 # Install wn-translate-plugin
 ```bash